 - 3rd offense: Mandatory forfeiture of your vehicle, and you will no longer be eligible for a restricted license.
 Additionally, your license may be suspended or revoked for up to 6 years.

-- 4th offense: Not only will you be charged with a Class E felony, you will also face 1 year in jail, mandatory vehicle forfeiture, and driver’s license suspension/revocation for up to 8 years.
+- 4th offense: Not only will you be charged with a Class E felony, but you will also face 1 year in jail, mandatory vehicle forfeiture, and driver’s license suspension/revocation for up to 8 years.